Seamark Group

-Seamark Group is a multinational food processing conglomerate wholesale company with offices in Manchester, Chittagong, New Jersey and Brooklyn.
+Seamark Group is a multinational food processing conglomerate wholesale company with offices in Manchester and Chittagong.
 The company was founded in 1976 and established in 1991 by Iqbal, Bilal and Kamal Ahmed.

 History

 Seamark was the first company to introduce black tiger shrimps to Europe in 1976.
 It was founded by brothers; Iqbal, Bilal and Kamal Ahmed.
 Seamark plc was established in 1991, specialising in the processing and stocking of warm water shrimps, especially the black tiger and the fresh water king prawn.
 After processing and packing, these were exported to most countries in Europe.

 Since 1992, Seamark has invested more than £30m in infrastructure and production around the world.
 In November 2000, they opened a £10 million seafood processing plant at the Bangladesh port of Chittagong.
-In 2001, they opened a U.S sales office in New Jersey and have since acquired a warehouse and a cold store in Brooklyn, New York to distribute products in North America, including Canada.
 In 2006, the company spent £12m on new headquarters on a 6.25- acre site in East Manchester when Seamark offshoot, IBCO Food Industries opened.
 In November 2007, this site was further developed when a Thai restaurant called Vermilion was opened.

 Manufacturing and products

 Seamark has more than 1,000 products of seafood, poultry, fruit, vegetables, and finger foods.
-Its offices in New York and Bangladesh imports, processes and distributes frozen seafood and poultry.
 Its operation in Chittagong, Bangladesh processes products ranging from its traditional shrimps to poultry, dry foods, finger foods, frozen fruit and vegetables, and supplies it to the catering trade.

-Its business runs a production facility with its own shrimp processing line and hatchery in Chittagong, a deep-sea fishing fleet in the Bay of Bengal, a purpose-built processing plant and head office in Manchester, and a distribution operation in New York.
+Its business runs a production facility with its own shrimp processing line and hatchery in Chittagong, a deep-sea fishing fleet in the Bay of Bengal, a purpose-built processing plant and head office in Manchester, and a distribution operation in The Netherlands.